Trump suggests using nuclear bombs to fend off hurricanes: Report

 “What people near the president do is they say ‘I love a president who asks questions like that, who’s willing to ask tough questions.’ … It takes strong people to respond to him in the right way when stuff like this comes up.
 For me, alarm bells weren’t going off when I heard about it, but I did think somebody is going to use this to feed into ‘the president is crazy’ narrative,” the official told Axios.

-According to Axios, scientific talk about disrupting the eye of a hurricane with nuclear blasts dates back to the Eisenhower era.
-The National Oceanic and Atmospheric Administration now labels the idea as a popular myth and says the science just doesn’t add up — nuclear weapons are too small, not to mention dangerous in terms of radiation and fallout even if used at sea.
+According to Axios, scientific talk about disrupting the eye of a hurricane with nuclear blasts dates back to the Eisenhower era, though the National Oceanic and Atmospheric Administration now labels the idea as a popular myth.

 One of the Democrats seeking the 2020 presidential nomination could hardly believe it, commenting with three words while tweeting the link to the Axios article.